 In terms of engagement, sometimes you need to punish bad actors or behavior to boost overall community engagement.
 Let’s say you’re a forum, social network, or marketplace.
 You may want to penalize users who troll or don’t respond quickly, and potentially, you may want to ban them because their behavior may lead to a decrease in overall community engagement and satisfaction.

 I believe it doesn’t really matter what industry you’re in.
-As long as your application has users who are people, then these engagement concepts will work.
+As long as your application has users, then these engagement concepts will work.

-People are the same everywhere.
-They learn by having things shown to them.
-They do things when they are incentivized or motivated in some way such as with rewards, punishments, alignment of interests through explanation, or simply fun.
+People learn by having things shown to them.
+They do things when they are incentivized or motivated in some way such as with rewards, alignment of interests through explanation, or simply fun.
 They prefer something to be easier rather than harder.
 They are social.
 They respond to personal attention.

 So that’s the general framework I use to brainstorm ideas for engagement features.
-Usually, I’ll A/B test different features or MVPs to determine what works best, and finally, refine with smaller tests such as copy, graphics, locations, etc. This can be a whole article in itself.
+Usually, I’ll A/B test different features or MVPs to determine what works best and then refine with smaller tests such as copy, graphics, locations, etc.

 By building more engaging apps, you’ll activate more users and create more positive user experiences.
 Building the right engagement features will also naturally help with your retention rates.